phake/phake/docs/method-parameter-matchers.rst

 .. _wildcard-parameters:
 Wildcard Parameters
 ===================
-Frequently when stubbing methods, you do not really care matching parameters.
-Often times matching every parameter for stub can result in overly brittle tests.
-If you find yourself in this situation you can use ``Phake::anyParameters()`` to instruct Phake that a mock should be stubbed on any invocation.
+Frequently when stubbing methods, you do not really care about matching parameters.
+Often times matching every parameter for a stub can result in overly brittle tests.
+If you find yourself in this situation you can use Phake's shorthand stubbing to instruct Phake that a mock should be stubbed on any invocation.
 You could also use it to verify a method call regardless of parameters.
 This is not a very common use case but it is possible.

-The code below will mock any invocation of $obj->foo() regardless of parameters to return bar.
+To specify that a given stub or verification method should match any parameters you call the method your are stubbing or mocking as a property of ``Phake::when()`` or ``Phake::verify()``.
+The code below will mock any invocation of
+$obj->foo() regardless of parameters to return bar.

 .. code-block:: php